tacha1/delani/readme.md

 ## Technologies Used

-It used HTML, CSS, Javascript, Bootstrap and jQuery.
+It is designed using HTML, CSS, Javascript, Bootstrap and jQuery.

 ## Support and contact details